actions/actions-runner-controller/README.md

 ### Setting up Windows Runners

-You need to set the `nodeSelector.kubernetes.io/os` property in both the `cert-manager` and the `actions-runner-controller` deployments to `linux` so that the pods are only scheduled in Linux nodes.
+You need to set the `nodeSelector.kubernetes.io/os` property in both the `cert-manager` and the `actions-runner-controller` deployments to `linux` so that the pods for these two deployments are only scheduled in Linux nodes.

 ```yaml
 nodeSelector: